moigagoo/cliar/README.md

         optional arguments:
         -h, --help  show this help message and exit

-A few thing to note:
+A few things to note:

 -   It's a regular Python class with a regular Python method.
 You don't need to learn any new syntax to use Cliar.